m-mcdougall/BicycleTheft-DATS6103/index.md

 ## DATS 6103 Individual Project 3 : Mariko McDougall

-### Statement of Purpose
+## Introduction

+Have you ever been seen a bike frame chained to a post downtown, wheels and seat long gone?
+Have you sat in a cafe, and watched as people leaned their bikes on the wall outside and left, thinking that they'll be gone for "just a minuite"?
+Do you cycle to work and are considering upgrading your bike wire to a U-lock?

+This tool is designed to help answer the question " How many bikes get stolen here?" and, the ever salient "Will **my** bike be stolen?".

-This is a tool for users to take advantage of the Bike Index to visualize areas of high bike theft.
+This project aims to allow users to take advantage of the Bike Index's theft database to visualize areas of high bike theft.
 While rough areas can present obvious risks of bike theft, more affluent or tourist-heavy areas can also present a hidden risk to cyclists.
 As bicycle thefts tend to be underreported crimes, they also frequently are not reflected in regional crime statistics.

 This tool allows users to input their current location, and receive the location and recency of nearby bike thefts.
 This allows users to make informed decisions prior to leaving their cycle unattended.